The president is the highest-ranking executive officer responsible for overseeing the overall management and strategic direction of the company.

 In a corporate environment, CEOs often serve as members of the board of directors.
 The shareholders of a business elect the board of directors.
 This group usually consists of senior officers in management positions within the company and outside individuals who are not involved with the day-to-day operations of the business.
 The CEO is responsible for integrating policy and decisions from shareholders into actual company operations.
 This is one of the reasons the CEO is often the chairperson.

-In some organizations, the president serves the duties of the chairman.
+In some organizations, the president fulfills the duties of the chairman.
 In a small business, the president may also be the CEO.
 In larger corporations, they are often in charge of a segment of the business.
 Presidents may also hold the position of chief operating officer (COO), which means they are responsible for the business’s day-to-day operations.

 There are a number of benefits to having executive officers in a company’s management structure.
 Having a president can lead to greater organizational success.
 One advantage to having a president is that it provides strong leadership over a dedicated area, building stability within the company.